lumc-sasc/wf-rnaseq/README.md

 ## Installation

 ### Dependencies Installation
-To download the neccesary dependencies, conda can be used to achieve this.
+To download the neccesary dependencies, conda can be used to achieve this.<br>

-following dependencies that can be installed on conda are:
+following dependencies that can be installed on conda are:<br>
-Nextflow 23.10.1
+Nextflow 23.10.1<br>
-Singularity 3.8.6
+Singularity 3.8.6<br>

 Creation of conda environment in bash:
 ```bash